Alligator meat

 Alligator meat is the meat from alligators that is for consumption.
-In the United States, alligator meat is commonly eaten, where it is regarded as a delicacy and staple in local cuisines both historically and in modern times.
+In the Southern United States, alligator meat is commonly eaten, where it is regarded as a delicacy and staple in local cuisines both historically and in modern times.
 Alligator eggs can also be consumed.
 Alligator meat is high in protein and low in fat, and has a mild flavor and firm texture.